Skip to content

 Run easyeda_schematic_snapshot and summarize the component and net counts.

-If that works, the setup is ready.
+If that works, your first setup is done.

 Daily Startup

-After the first setup, the usual flow is:
+After the first setup:

-1. open your MCP client
+1. open your AI tool

 2. open EasyEDA Pro